Funny Girl nationwide tour features non-Jewish actor as Fanny Brice, reviving Jewface critics - ExBulletin

 But none of McCrimmons’ casting coverage in arts media has suggested a personal connection to the Jewish identity of Brice’s characters, and in show materials she identifies as a proud Cuban-American from Miami.
 She did not respond to a request for comment.

-I have no doubt that Katerina is terrific and more than capable of leading a national tour, Samantha Massell, an actor who appeared in the Broadway revival of Fiddler on the Roof, posted on Instagram after the announcement of the cast.
+I have no doubt that Katerina is terrific and more than capable of leading a national tour, Samantha Massell, an actor who appeared in the Broadway revival of Fiddler on the Roof, posted on Instagram after the casting announcement.
 But if you consider yourself an advocate for representation in casting and are okay with it (or celebrate it), you need to check yourself out.

 Some have criticized the casting of non-Jewish actors in Jewish roles as Jewface.
 Jewish comedian Sarah Silverman, for example, lambasted the casting of Kathryn Hahn as Joan Rivers in a biopic that was eventually dropped; another frequent subject of criticism was Rachel Brosnahan as fictional Jewish comedian Midge Maisel in The Marvelous Mrs. Maisel.

 The real Brice made his debut in Florenz Ziegfelds’ headlining 1910s revue, the Ziegfeld Follies.
-The 1964 musical and subsequent film Funny Girl, both starring Barbra Streisand, are about Brices rising to fame as she struggles with her own identity as a Jewish woman, including the shape of her nose. , the cadence of his voice and the rhythm of his humor.
+The 1964 musical and subsequent film Funny Girl, both starring Barbra Streisand, tell of Brices rising to fame as she struggles with her own identity as a Jewish woman, including the shape of her nose, the cadence of her voice, and the rhythm of her humor.

-If there’s anything in the piece that, when performed by someone of a different identity, could potentially be seen as perpetuating a stereotype or deviating into the land of cultural appropriation, you’ve taken the poor casting decision, said Ari Axelrod, an actor and producer who organized a Broadway rally in response to a neo-Nazi protest outside the premiere preview of Parade, the show about a 1915 anti-Semitic lynching, in which the main character is played by Jewish actor Ben Platt.
+If there’s anything in the play that, when performed by someone of a different identity, could potentially be seen as perpetuating a stereotype or straying into the land of cultural appropriation, you’ve made the wrong casting decision, says Ari Axelrod, an actor and producer who held a Broadway rally in response to a neo-Nazi protest apart from the first preview of Parade, the show about a 1915 anti-Semitic lynching, in which the title character is played by Jewish actor Ben Platt.

 Critics of the casting choice say the specific lyrics and sight gags just don’t work as well when performed by people who don’t have specific Jewish experiences because they are or can be offensive.